Crypto Regulations in Liechtenstein

 • TT exchange service providers

-• TT agents who are legally required to register with the authority when they provide services to any of the above mentioned TT service providers
+• TT agents legally obliged to register with the authority when providing service for any of the above-mentioned TT service providers;

-• Traders in goods who accept cryptocurrencies or other crypto tokens equivalent to 10,000 CHF (approx. 10,000 EUR) as payment for goods
+• Traders in goods who are paid with cryptocurrencies or any other crypto token, the value of which reaches 10,000 CHF (approx. 10,000 EUR) in payment for goods;

 Provisions of the Due Diligence Act

-• Secure, up-to-standard, and effective IT systems must be used when monitoring business relationships in a way that’s commensurate with the potential risks
+• The IT systems used when monitoring business relationships in a way that’s commensurate with the potential risks should, first of all, be safe, updated, and work effectively.

-• TT service providers must monitor risks pertaining to the business relationships, including the transactions, and simplified or advanced client due diligence procedures where it’s mandatory to identify and verify such information as the contracting party, beneficial owner and business profile
+• Monitoring by TT service providers should refer to the risks of business relationships, including the transactions; there should be simplified or advanced client due diligence procedures where it is mandatory to identify and verify such information as the contracting party, the beneficial owner, and business profile.

-• It’s critical to ensure that the risks arising from the development of new products or commercial practices or from the use of new or developing technologies are assessed in advance and in accordance with regulations
+• The risks coming from new product or new commercial practice development or from the use of new or developing technologies have to be previously evaluated and in accordance with prescriptions.

 Provisions of the Due Diligence Ordinance

-Pursuant to the above-mentioned Due Diligence Act, the Liechtenstein government issued the Due Diligence Ordinance with the focus on, inter alia, the identification and verification of the contracting parties and the beneficial owners, business profile, reporting to the Financial Intelligence Unit (FIU), internal mechanisms, and auditing requirements.
+In exercise of the powers provided by the Due Diligence Act referred to above, the Government of Liechtenstein enacted the Due Diligence Ordinance concerning, among others, identification and verification of the contracting parties and the real owners, business profile, reporting to the Financial Intelligence Unit, internal mechanisms, and auditing requirements.

-• Specification of the politically exposed persons, mentioned in the Act (e.g., ambassadors, heads of state, heads of government, members of parliament)
+• Specifying politically exposed persons referred to in this Act, such as ambassadors, heads of state, heads of government, and members of parliament.

-• Specification of the beneficial owner (e.g., those natural persons who directly or indirectly hold or control a share or voting rights amounting to 25% or more of such legal entities)
+• Specification of the beneficial owner, for example, the natural persons who directly or indirectly hold or control a share or voting rights amounting to 25% or more of such legal entities.

 The Supervision of the Crypto Companies

-Pursuant to the Blockchain Act, crypto companies are obligated to register with and be approved by the Liechtenstein Financial Market Authority (FMA) which is an integrated supervisory authority of the financial market, including the licensees under the Blockchain Act and AML/CFT regulations.
-By enforcing the regulations, the FMA fundamentally strives to combat money laundering, organised crime, and terrorist financing which can occur through the use of crypto products and services, and this way ensure the stability of the financial market and its participants, as well as the protection of clients.
+According to the Blockchain Law, cryptocurrency companies are obligated to be registered and approved by the Liechtenstein Financial Market Authority – FMA, an integrated supervisory authority of the financial market, including licensees under the Blockchain Law and AML/CFT regulations.
+By enforcing the regulations, the FMA basically intends to combat money laundering, organized crime, and terrorist financing that may arise through crypto products and services, thus ensuring the stability of the financial market and its participants, together with the protection of clients.

-The authority has a special fintech desk for handling crypto regulations which should increase the responsiveness of the relevant departments.
-Moreover, to facilitate the development of blockchain technologies, the Office for Financial Centre Innovation and Digitisation, a special governmental body, was established.
-This indicates that Liechtenstein is well-prepared and eager to promote the adoption of blockchain-powered solutions at the national level.
+For crypto regulations, the authority has a special fintech desk, which should make the relevant departments more responsive.
+Moreover, with the aim of enabling the development of blockchain technologies, the creation of the Office for Financial Centre Innovation and Digitisation was carried out as a special governmental body.
+This actually means that Liechtenstein is prepared and ready to promote the adoption of blockchain-powered solutions at the national level.

 Liechtenstein